 How TimeZest currently schedules

-It will be useful to review here how TimeZest currently schedules.
+It will be useful to review how TimeZest currently schedules.
 At the moment, TimeZest looks at two settings on each appointment type to determine the earliest and latest days on which to offer an appointment to a client:

 The scheduling window determines the latest possible day a customer can schedule, relative to the current time.
 This is used to prevent customers from selecting times far into the future, when you may not want them to.

-Between these two dates, TimeZest eliminates any configured holidays from the available days, then offers appointments according to the configured start and end times for the user (either in your PSA, or in TimeZest), and eliminating any that would clash with existing appointments.
+Between these two dates, TimeZest eliminates any configured holidays from the available days, then offers appointments according to the configured start and end times for the user (either in your PSA, or in TimeZest), and eliminates any that would clash with existing appointments.

 Setting Per-Appointment Limits

 If your plan has access to this feature, you'll see a new option in the TimeZest pod "Show Additional Options", which, when clicked, allows you to set different limits for the appointment, which only apply to that appointment.

 Only allowing the client to schedule appointments after a particular date/time.